laurengcoding/good-trax/README.md

 ---

 ## Motivation
-The motivation for **Good Trax** is to create a platform for music lovers to share their opinions and discover something new. **Good Trax** is inspired by the success of *Letterboxd* and *Good Reads*, but with a focus on music.
+The motivation for **Good Trax** is to create a platform for music lovers to share their opinions and discover something new. **Good Trax** is inspired by the success of *Letterboxd* and *Goodreads*, but with a focus on music.
 User-generated content is at the heart of **Good Trax**, with an aim to cultivate a community of music lovers.

 ---